SatyamV7/MathJS/docs/src/md/DOCS.md

 The library provides functions to calculate trigonometric values.

 > &#128161; Info
-> **_All trigonometric functions accept values in degree, radians and gradians.
-You can achieve this by specifying utits like this._**
+> **_All trigonometric functions accept values in degree and radians.
+You can achieve this by specifying units like this._**

 ```javascript
 math.sin('90 deg'); // Returns 1